PatternsTechGit/PT_AzureCommunicationServices/README.md

-# Email Notification with Azure Service Bus & Azure Communication Service in Asp.Net Core
+# Email Notification Azure Communication Service in Asp.Net Core

 ## What Azure Service Bus?
 [Azure Service Bus](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messaging-overview) is a fully managed enterprise message broker with message queues and publish-subscribe topics (in a namespace).
 Service Bus is used to decouple applications and services from each other